justexo-hash/PulseMarket/RAILWAY_DEPLOYMENT.md

 ### 2. Create New Project
 1. Click "New Project"
 2. Select "Deploy from GitHub repo"
-3. Connect your GitHub account and select the PulseMarket repository
+3. Connect your GitHub account and select the Polymeme repository

 ### 3. Add PostgreSQL Database
 1. In your project, click "New"